httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

-If a user agent does return cookies for a given call to a "non-HTTP" API with an associated Document, then the user agent MUST compute the cookie-string following the algorithm defined in {{retrieval-algorithm}, whereby the retrieval-uri is the associated Document's URL.
+If a user agent does return cookies for a given call to a "non-HTTP" API with an associated Document, then the user agent MUST compute the cookie-string following the algorithm defined in {{retrieval-algorithm)}, whereby the retrieval-uri is the associated Document's URL.
 The retrieval is same-site if the Document's "site for cookies" is same-site with the top-level origin as defined in {{document-requests}}.